WolfJack24/Moon-Phase-App/README.md

 ```

 When first run it will prompt for a App ID and Secret.
-To get them, go to [docs.astronomyapi.com]("https://docs.astronomyapi.com/") and follow the `Get Started` section
+To get them, go to [Astronomy API Docs](https://docs.astronomyapi.com/) and follow the `Get Started` section

 Happy Coding!